mpkrass7/YoutubeForecastMaker/README.md

 ### Running Tests
 To ensure that your assets are set up properly, we have tests set up.
-1. `pip install pytest pytest-cov`
+1. `pip install pytest pytest-cov datarobot-predict`

-2. Ensure you're at the root of the directory where the project is being run from...
+2. navigate to root of project directory and run `pytest` from the terminal
-For this project --> you should be in `~/directories_above_cloned_repo/recipe-weather-forecastic/recipe-weather-forecastic`

-3. run `pytest`